 Another sign your cat may be cold is if it sits in a hunched position with puffed-up fur.

 Cats usually puff up their fur to insulate themselves against the cold.

 5. Constant Cuddling

-Here is a short video of our Maine Coon cat cuddling his owner:
+Here is a short video on Youtube of our Maine Coon cat cuddling his owner:

 Cat Hypothermia Symptoms

 If a cat is left in dangerously cold temperatures for too long, it can suffer from hypothermia, which can lead to death if untreated.
 Here are some signs of hypothermia to look out for.